 The Schwartz Center on the Cape Fear Community College campus, 610 North Front Street, appeared as a film festival lobby in the show.

 Jump in the car and head over to Airlie Gardens at 300 Airlie Road, about 15 minutes from downtown Wilmington.
 You'll recognize several Dawson's Creek locations as you explore the 67-acre Southern gardens.

 "Jen's Final Goodbye"

 Just down Oleander Drive from Airlie Gardens is New Hanover County Arboretum at 6206 Oleander Drive.
-This is the location where Jen said her goodbye in the final episode.
+This is the location of the Ability Garden where Jen said her goodbye in the final episode.

 Jungle Rapids Family Fun Park

 Several of the show's scenes were filmed at Jungle Rapids Family Fun Park, 5320 Oleander Drive, in the arcade and Big Splash Café and Pizzeria.

 "Capeside High School"

 UNC Wilmington, 601 South College Road, doubled as the Capeside High School campus.
 Kenan Auditorium is one of the most recognizable locations on campus.

 Greenfield Lake at the intersection of 3rd Street and Carolina Beach Road appears as the show's “Burham Lake."